 - Be thankful to others and tell them.
 This could be face to face, over the phone, or even in writing.

 For some people, lockdown forced life into a slower pace.
-The commute to the office was cut, frantic school runs suddenly stopped and thousands were furloughed from work.
-The need to be somewhere at a certain time no longer existed and this gave many the chance to slow down.
+The commute to the office was cut, frantic school runs suddenly stopped and lots of people were furloughed from work.
+The need to be somewhere at a certain time no longer existed, and this gave many people the chance to slow down.

 Continue the behaviour.
-As life moves back to a faster pace, remember the slower times you had through lockdown and what impact that had on you, your family or your children.
-Make a conscious effort to have days where plans aren’t made, books are read, games are played, and the chores can wait.
+As the pace of life speeds up again, remember the slower times you had through lockdown and what impact that had on you, and your loved ones.
+Make a conscious effort to have days where plans aren’t made, books are read, games are played and the chores can wait.

 Lockdown allowed us to appreciate nature in a new way.
 Less noise from roads, trains, aircraft and even people meant the sounds of nature were more profound; birdsong, trees rustling or the wind blowing.
-Perhaps you discovered new walks or bike paths, or found woodlands and green spaces you never knew existed.
+You may have discovered new walks and bike paths or found woodlands and green spaces you never knew existed.

 Continue the behaviour.
 Being outside and spending time in nature does wonders for your wellbeing.
-Continue your appreciation of natural habitats by spending time, either alone and as a family, in woodlands, on beaches and exploring nature reserves.
+Continue your appreciation of natural habitats by spending time in woodlands, on beaches and exploring parks.
 Perhaps plan a Sunday bike ride each week, taking a new route now and then.
 Pack a picnic and spend the whole day outside.
 Maybe you’d like to invest in some binoculars and notice the wildlife around you.
 There are even apps that can help you to identify birds, flowers and constellations.

 Continue the behaviour.
 Having good friendships, relationships and social connections plays an important part in your wellbeing.
-So make time for the people you love.
+So, make time for the people you love.
 As lockdown restrictions ease, see people in person if you can do so safely, within the rules.
-This could be going for a walk with a friend and stop to talk with your neighbour.
-Cuddle those in your family or bubble tightly.
-And those you can’t yet hug, remember that this is temporary.
+This could be going for a walk with a friend or even just stopping to talk with your neighbour.
+Cuddle those in your household or bubble tightly.
+And with those you can’t yet hug, remember that this is temporary.
 Enjoy the ways you can still connect for now and be grateful for having them in your life.